CMSDAS/root-short-exercise/_episodes/06-how-to-get-help.md

 ---
-title: "How to get help?"
+title: "How to get help with ROOT?"
 teaching: 10
 exercises: 0
 questions: